codenvibes/CS/01 CORE CONCEPTS/NETWORKING FUNDAMENTALS/THM - PACKETS & FRAMES.md

 One defining feature of TCP is that it is **connection-based**, which means that TCP must establish a connection between both a client and a device acting as a server **before** data is sent.

 Because of this, TCP guarantees that any data sent will be received on the other end.
 This process is named the Three-way handshake, which is something we'll come on to discuss shortly.
-A table comparing the advantages and disadvantages of TCP is located below:
+A table comparing the advantages and disadvantages of TCP is shown below:

 | **Advantages of TCP**                                                                                       | **Disadvantages of TCP**                                                                                                                                              |
 | ----------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |